The Lovely Eggs: Career

 In October 2016, they released 7" Vinyl "Drug Braggin" on Egg Records.
-Follow-up 7", "I Shouldn't Have Said That" was released in November 2017.
+Follow-up 7", "I Shouldn't Have Said That" was released in November 2017 with artwork by David Shrigley.

 This Is Eggland, produced by Dave Fridmann and released in early 2018, displays a new musical direction for the band, a "heaviness that at one stage would have seemed unthinkable".